 Homeland Security Secretary Jeh Johnson is establishing the group.
 In a statement, he said that “addressing the rising flow of unaccompanied children crossing our southwest border is an important priority of this administration and the Department of Homeland Security.”

-Nonetheless, U.S. border facilities don't have enough food, beds or sanitary facilities to provide for all the children entering the U.S., and critics have taken aim at the Obama administration and the federal government for not adequately addressing the situation — including Arizona governor Jan Brewer, who objected to busloads of immigrant children being transported to her state:
+Nonetheless, U.S. border facilities didn’t have enough food, beds or sanitary facilities to provide for all the children entering the U.S., and critics took aim at the Obama administration and the federal government for not adequately addressing the situation — including Arizona governor Jan Brewer, who objected to busloads of immigrant children being transported to her state:

 Texas has been so overwhelmed that federal officials are transporting busloads of immigrants, including minors, to Arizona.

 Arizona Gov. Jan Brewer slammed the move.
 “Not only does the federal government have no plan to stop this disgraceful policy, it also has no plan to deal with the endless waves of illegal aliens once they are released here,” she said in a statement.

 Rep. Bob Goodlatte, the Republican chairman of the House Judiciary Committee, calls the situation “an administration-made disaster.”

 “Word has gotten out around the world about President Obama’s lax immigration enforcement policies and it has encouraged more individuals to come to the United States illegally,” he said in a statement.

 All of this background went into the example cited at the head of this page, a claim that Iowa governor Terry Branstad refused to allow